 You build up to it.

 You say something along the following lines, “Look, I know the investment made in me has been significant.
 I enjoyed all parts of it.
 But over the last few months I have been thinking about leaving.
 Now I know that it is going to be difficult for me to leave so I am telling you really early so we can think of some way to make this work.”

-Have you noticed there is no ultimatum.
-There is no, “This is the day I am leaving on.
-Take it or leave it.”
+Have you noticed there is no ultimatum?
+There is no, “This is the day I am leaving on.”
 No, you are telling me in advance so I can start planning for it.